 The palace must have been emptied of furniture at some point (probably when Queen Victoria decamped to Buckingham Palace), because a lot of the rooms are quite sparsely decorated.
 There are still plenty of historical items to look at though, so that’s not meant as a criticism.
 But it doesn’t seem very “lived in”, if you know what I mean.
 You get told that this room housed so-and-so, but where are their chairs? where’s their bed?
 It’s just bits and pieces dotted around.

 The actual objects on display consist chiefly of Queen Victoria’s jewellery and dresses, books and bible.
 They’ve got a big dolls house, too, and Albert’s shaving kit.
 They’ve even got a little toy-box for their six billion kids, filled with choo-choo trains and tin drums with tassels.
 The dresses are quite enlightening because Queen Victoria seemed to be a midget.
-Her head only comes up to my shoulders, and my shoulders probably only come up to your knees (I’m pretty short, too).
-That is how short she was.
-Albert wasn’t exactly a strapping German bodybuilder either, judging by his military uniform.
+Her head only comes up to my shoulders, and my shoulders probably only come up to your knees.
+And Albert wasn’t exactly a strapping German bodybuilder either, judging by his military uniform.

 The next part of the palace is the King’s State Apartments, which covers the Georgians and a bit of William and Mary.
 The King’s Gallery is the stand-out room – a bit like the Waterloo Gallery at Apsley House, if you’ve ever been there, or a poor man’s version of the Picture Gallery at Buckingham Palace.